Paprika: History

-Paprika is a spice made from dried and powdered red peppers.
-It is traditionally made from Capsicum annuum varietals in the Longum group, including chili peppers.
-Red peppers grow in the wild in Mexico, where they were being gathered and eaten c.7000 BC, and were cultivated there before 3500 BC.
+Paprika is a spice made from dried and powdered red peppers, and while the modern spice is usually made from European varieties of Capsicum annuum in the Longum group, Capsicum annuum itself is native to northern regions of South America and to southwestern North America.
+Peppers were being gathered and eaten in Mexico c.7000 BC, and were cultivated before 3500 BC.
 The food writer Alan Davidson comments that Christopher Columbus probably came across them on his first voyage in 1492, and may have brought plants back to Europe.
 The Spaniards and Portuguese also took them to India and south-east Asia and they were quickly taken up and grown in the Middle East, the Balkans and Europe – to Italy by 1526, Germany by 1543 and known in Hungary by 1569.

 Paprika was also taken up in the Ottoman Empire, which for much of the 16th and 17th centuries, ruled the central region of Hungary.
-The long period of Turkish presence introduced several foodstuffs to the region, including filo pastry (which evolved into the strudel), pilafs, pitta bread and paprika.
+Industrialized production of paprika started near the end of the 17th century and grew to be highly developed by the 18th century.
+The long period of Turkish presence introduced several foodstuffs to the region, including filo pastry (which evolved into the strudel), pilafs, pita bread and paprika.
 The plant used to make the Hungarian version of the spice was first grown in 1569.
 Central European paprika was hot until the 1920s, when a Szeged breeder found a plant that produced sweet fruit, which he grafted onto other plants.
 According to George Lang in his Cuisine of Hungary (1994), the earliest reference to paprika peppers in a Hungarian dictionary was in 1604, when the name used was Török-bors (Turkish pepper).
 The name "paprika" did not come into currency in Hungary until 1775, when J. Csapé, in his Herbarium, called it "paprika garden pepper".

 The first recorded use of the word paprika in English is from 1830.
 The Times mentioned "A' borsos levecskét – the pepper soup, or paprika soup, made of the capsicum annuum of Linne ... a favourite dish among the Magyars, Turks, and Servians".
 In Spices, Salt and Aromatics in the English Kitchen (1970), Elizabeth David notes that in cookery books of the Edwardian era, paprika is sometimes referred to as "Krona pepper".

 Etymology

-The word paprika is from Hungarian paprika, a diminutive from Serbo-Croatian papar (pepper), which in turn was derived from the Latin piper or modern Greek piperi.
+The word "paprika" is from Hungarian paprika, a diminutive from Serbo-Croatian papar (pepper), which in turn was derived from the Latin piper or modern Greek piperi.
 "Paprika" and similar words, including "peperke", "piperke" and "paparka", are used in various languages for peppers.

+Paprika (and similar words such as peperke, piperke and paparka) are used in various languages and regional varieties of English to refer to the plant and the fruit from which the spice is made, as well as to peppers in the Grossum group such as bell peppers.